 Workplace facilities such as telephones etc. are not to be used for the purpose of promoting industrial disputation.

-As soon as practicable after the industrial disputation has ceased People and Culture, System Performance and Service Delivery must be provided with updated information listed above.
+As soon as practicable after the industrial disputation has ceased the local human resources team must be provided with updated information listed above.

 3-3 INDUSTRIAL RELATIONS